BEFORE this step, be sure:

 How do I apply for an award?

 You must complete a Form WB-APP and submit it electronically, mail it to the address below or fax it to the number below:

 Commodity Futures Trading Commission

 Fax: (202) 418-5975

 No other form of submission will be accepted.

 For covered CFTC actions, you must file the form no later than 90 days after the Commission posts a "Notice of Covered Action."
-For Related Actions, you must file the form no later than 90 days after a judgment in the Related Action.
+For Related Actions related to a Covered Action, you must file the form no later than within 90 days after the later of (1) a judgment in the Related Action and (2) the posting of the Notice of Covered Action.
+Rule 165.7.
+Where judgment in a Related Action comes after a timely application for the Covered Action, you will need to file an additional Form WB-APP for the Related Action.
 Rule 165.7

 How will I know when to apply for an award?

 When the CFTC obtains a final judgment that contains more than $1 million in monetary sanctions, the Commission will post a "Notice of Covered Action" on the Notices of Covered Actions page.

 The Commission does not notify individuals directly about Notices of Covered Action, so you should monitor the webpage periodically.
 You can also sign up for the Whistleblower Program's Email Subscription Service to receive alerts to new Notices of Covered Action.
 The Commission does not provide or post any notification for Related Actions.